-ENGLISH LANGUAGE DEVELOPMENT 8/9
+ENGLISH LANGUAGE DEVELOPMENT 8/9(XSPBK08/09)

-Beginner (Beginning/Developing/Expanding) or Intermediate (Consolidating/Bridging) section
+Beginner (Beginning/Developing/Expanding) or Intermediate (Consolidating/Bridging) section.
 These courses are designed for ELL support in the acquisition of language.
 Students will concentrate on learning strategies and skills to further develop cognitive and academic literacy.
 The focus of this course is on building working vocabulary, improving grammar, developing paragraph structure, and improving speaking and listening skills to collaborate with others.
 Students will be placed in an appropriate section for their language skills.
-This course is usually taken in conjunction with Transitional English Language Arts 8/9.